Showing posts with label Political. Show all posts

 Shostakovich's String Quartets

 The intimacy and privacy of the String quartet became a favoured medium for the Russian composer Dmitri Shostakovich (1906-75).
-His cycle of fifteen String Quartets may be considered equal in profundity, wit and technical brilliance to Beethoven's String Quartets.
+His cycle of fifteen String Quartets may be considered equal in profundity, wit and technical brilliance to Beethoven's String

-Although sometimes evoking a Kafkaesque atmosphere of anxiety, dread and fear induced by life in the Totalitarian era of Stalin, (Shostakovich on a number of occasions was under extreme pressure to conform to Communist Party aesthetics), nevertheless the composer managed to preserve the highest degree of artistic integrity in his String Quartets in which the 'Other Shostakovich', someone quite separate from the 'Official' State War hero and composer of the patriotic Leningrad' Symphony, are featured.
+Several of Shostakovich's quartets evoke a Kafkaesque atmosphere of anxiety, dread and fear induced by life in the Totalitarian era of Stalin.
+On a number of occasions he was under extreme pressure to conform to Communist Party aesthetics. nevertheless he managed to preserve the highest degree of artistic integrity in his String Quartets in which the 'Other Shostakovich', someone quite separate from the 'Official' State War hero and composer of the patriotic Leningrad' Symphony is featured.

 As Alex Ross notes-